 - Identifying three ways to purchase produce

-Participants take home a booklet with recipes and shopping tips.
+Participants take home a booklet with recipes, shopping tips, and a reusable grocery bag.

 FOOD SECURITY AND HUNGER

 Douglas County WNEP program supports the Poverty Simulations provided to the community to better understand the culture of poverty.
-For more information call (715) 395-1363 – Linda Bruce.
+For more information call (715) 395-1363.

 Healthy Food for all